asifahmed3959/udplatformAssignment/README.md

 - parent_id, foreign key beloning to Parent

 Here are the steps to run the test cases and the application:
-1)  A python virtual environment is needed.
+1)  A python3 virtual environment is needed.
 2. To ensure the correct packages are used to run the test cases, the packages can be installed using the command:

 ```